Mentoring Program

 MENTORS

-An individual who has demonstrated significant experience in the sector at a leadership level, either in a research, academic or executive capacity.
+An individual of any gender who has demonstrated significant experience in the health and medical research ecosystem at a leadership level, either in a research, academic or executive capacity.

 A minimum of 15 years professional experience and currently in a leadership role (in research or other role in the sector).